grame-cncm/faust/tools/benchmark/README.md

 ## faustbench

-**faustbench** uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
+The **faustbench** uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
 All files are then compiled in a unique binary that will measure DSP CPU of all versions of the compiled DSP.
 The tool is supposed to be launched in a terminal, but it can be used to generate an iOS project, ready to be launched and tested in Xcode.

 `faustbench [-ios] [-fast] [-run <num] [-double] [additional Faust options (-vec -vs 8...)] foo.dsp`